 How Much Caffeine is Too Much ?

-Although you shouldn’t feel guilty about the occasional small cup of coffee, in general, the less caffeine you drink on a daily basis, the better.
+Although you shouldn’t necessarily feel guilty about the occasional small cup of coffee, in general, the less caffeine you drink on a daily basis, the better.

 Choosing the Best Decaf Coffee

 Decaf has come a long way in recent years, with several high-end coffee roasters now offering good quality whole-bean decaffeinated coffee beans that tastes exactly like regular coffee.

 When choosing a new decaf coffee, what should you look for?
 The conventional way of removing caffeine from coffee beans is to use chemical solvents (this is what Starbucks does).
 It is not clear that any harm comes from the infinitesimally small amount of solvent that may remain in the coffee, but if you have the option, it is even better to choose coffee that is decaffeinated by the Swiss Water Process.